ELVA-1 announced that 71-76 GHz Frequency Synthesizer for ODMR Spectrometer has been designed and shipped to customer institution.

-Electron spin (from English synonym of Rotation) determines the angle at which and in what direction an electron rotates.
+Electron spin (English synonym of Rotation) determines the angle at which and in what direction an electron rotates.
 Spin can be in one of two possible states (+1/2 or -1/2) and could be considered as core information bit, thus can therefore be used in various machine logic devices.
-This quantum bits of information are known as qubits.
+These quantum bits of information are known as qubits.
 In quantum computing, a qubit (/ˈkjuːbɪt/) or quantum bit is a unit of quantum information—the quantum analogue of the classical bit.
 In recent years, on the basis of qubits there was created a new direction in science and technology — spin electronics or spintronics.

-The synthesizer has built-in keyboard for direct input of the output frequency settings on the front panel.
-It is also equipped with 2-line LCD display, which displays information about the frequency and other signal parameters.
+The synthesizer has a built-in keyboard for direct input of the output frequency settings on the front panel.
+It is also equipped with a 2-line LCD display, which displays information about the frequency and other signal parameters.
 Built-in USB-HID interface allows remote computer-aided device control.